 Lady Louisa’s Walk

-From the Heritage Centre, follow the N72 towards Cappoquin, past the spout to the start of Lismore Bridge.
 Lady Louisa’s walk is located on the right just before the bridge.
-Parking is available in front of the cast iron gates.
+Parking is available.

 Did You Know

-The first monastic settlement in Lismore was founded by St. Carthage at Round Hill adjacent to the river, where he built a ‘Lios’, an Irish term used to describe a fort built of earth.
+- The first monastic settlement in Lismore was founded by St. Carthage at Round Hill adjacent to the river, where he built a ‘Lios’, an Irish term used to describe a fort built of earth.
+Legend has it that an old woman whom Carthage met, told him that he would be founder of a ‘Lios Mor’ meaning great fort in Irish.
+The monks built small beehive huts on the banks of the river and the place extended to become a great university city and a place of holiness.

 Map